 Unoma holds a B.Sc in Finance and Banking from the University of Port Harcourt, Nigeria and a MBA in Global Management from the University of Phoenix.
 She has worked in banks and Fortune 500 companies.
 Her career is in numbers but her passion and calling is in writing and publishing.

-Unoma is a multi-published author of seven fiction titles.
-Her first nonfiction book, In The Dark, will be released in April 2017.
+Unoma is a multi-published author of several fiction titles.
+Her first nonfiction book, In The Dark, was in 2017.
 She is the recipient of the Nigerian Writers’ Award 2015 Best Faith Based Fiction Writer.
-At the end of 2016, she was short listed for the Diaspora Writer of the Year for 2017.
-She was also recently named as one of the “100 Most Influential Nigerian Writers Under 40” She is also the host of the Anchor Talk Podcast.
+In 2017, she was short listed for the Diaspora Writer of the Year.
+She was also recently named as one of the “100 Most Influential Nigerian Writers Under 40” She is also the host of the Anchor Talk Podcast where she empowers Christians in business through inspirational messages of hope.

 Unoma has numerous published flash fiction and short stories.
 Her work has appeared in Africa Book Club, USA Today HEA blog, Romance In Color and the Kenyan Ezine ;Wamathai.
 Her readers are in love with her unique way of telling stories that capture the essence of her present home base; Atlanta Georgia and her Nigerian culture.
 Her stories which center on forgiveness, faith and hope have been described as a fusion of faith, romance and African spice.
 Unoma resides in Atlanta Georgia with her husband and two kids.